Desert Daze 2022, The Most Intimate Festival Within Yourself and Your Favorite Rock Stars.

 By Maryzelle Ungo

-Frankie and The Witch Fingers at Desert Daze.
-(Picture: Primavera Sound)
+King Gizzard and The Lizard Wizard at Desert Daze.
+(Picture: Desert Daze)

 Between the music, meditations, yoga, & soundbaths at your daily convenience, you are bound to become intimate within yourself and have a spiritual experience of some sort.
 Not to mention the magical spirit of the desert that surrounds you the entire time.
 Pablo Sotelo from Innerwave mentioned that the lake on the festival grounds, Lake Perris, is used by the nearby churches to conduct baptisms.
 He himself was baptized in this very water when he was younger.
 Speaking from experience, after I took the time to swim in the water and overlook the desert hills, I can definitely say on my behalf that I felt some holiness in that lake.
 There’s something to be said about the holiness of listening to live doom metal from a far while peacefully floating in a body of water during sunset.
 It’s hard to ignore the sacredness and beauty of the desert while it sits so effortlessly in the background of every performance.
 The best one was when badbadnotgood was performing during the sunset which painted a pink and purple hazed sky.
 The moon was out at the same time as the sun at this hour, and created a hypnotizing scene that sat right above the desert hills.
 All this goes to say, with the nature accompanying this transcendental music, you are bound to have some sort of spiritual experience within yourself in this festival.

 A massive crowd enjoying Desert Daze 2022 (Picture: Desert Daze)